NI Electricity Prices April 2026: Every Supplier Compared

 Rates are approximate and depend on tariff type.
 Check your supplier’s current rate on your latest bill.

-The gap between the cheapest and most expensive suppliers in NI can be significant.
+The gap between the cheapest and most expensive suppliers in NI is now significant.
+Click Energy’s rate of nearly 39p per kWh is roughly 40% higher than the cheapest available tariffs.
 If you are on Click Energy’s new tariff and have not compared alternatives recently, it is worth checking whether switching could save you money.
 The Consumer Council for Northern Ireland provides independent comparison tools.

 But even the cheapest NI supplier charges more than 25p per kWh, and that figure has only gone in one direction over the past decade.